 The Multicultural Bilingual Certificate in Speech, Language, and Hearing Sciences

 Graduate students have the opportunity to earn the Multicultural Bilingual Certificate during their graduate program Speech-Language Pathology and Audiology.
-The certificate allows students to specialize in evidence-based methods of assessment, diagnosis, and treatment of bilingual children and adults with speech, language, and hearing impairments.
-Students who earn this certificate will demonstrate knowledge of how the structure of common languages spoken in the United States compares and contrasts with English, how to appropriately assess and treat all languages in the bilingual or multilingual individual, how to train and implement the use of interpreters, and cultural awareness and sensitivity in the clinical setting.
+Students who earn this certificate will demonstrate how to appropriately assess and treat all languages in the bilingual or multilingual individual, how to train and implement the use of interpreters, and cultural awareness and sensitivity in the clinical setting.
 Monolingual and Bilingual students are invited to participate in this program.
 Proficiency in a second language is not required.

-In addition to the typical graduate curriculum, the certificate program requires the following graduate coursework (at least 9 units):
+The certificate program requires the following graduate coursework (9 units):

 1. SLHS 535 Bilingualism, Multiculturalism, and Nonmainstream Dialects (3 units).
-If a student has taken SLHS 435 as an undergraduate, then this requirement may be met by an elective graduate course approved by the Director of the Bilingual Certificate Program.
+[Spring] If a student has taken SLHS 435 as an undergraduate, then this requirement may be met by an elective graduate course approved by the Director of Graduate Studies.

-4. One additional appropriate elective course (3 units) – Examples include:
+4. One appropriate elective course (3 units) – Examples include:

 - LRC 504 Language and Culture in Education